Magnetoconvection in a horizontal duct flow at very high Hartmann and Grashof numbers: Concluding remarks

 Further study of MCFs at high Hartmann and Grashof numbers is warranted by their practical importance and theoretical significance.
 Many interesting possible directions of future work can be suggested.
 We mention two of them.
 One is the exploration of the phenomenon for other geometries, where strong MCFs are known to exist, for example for downward flow in a vertical duct.
 Another particularly interesting direction is the analysis of the effects of finite thermal and electrical conductivities of the walls.

-Authors are thankful to D. Krasnov for continuing assistance with the numerical model and S. Molokov for interesting and useful discussions.
-Work of R. Akhmedagaev and O. Zikanov is supported by the US NSF (Grant CBET 1803730 "Extreme magnetoconvection").
+{\textbf{Acknowledgements.}} Authors are thankful to D. Krasnov for continuing assistance with the numerical model and S. Molokov for interesting and useful discussions.

+{\textbf{Funding.}} Work of R. Akhmedagaev and O. Zikanov is supported by the US NSF (Grant CBET 1803730 "Extreme magnetoconvection").
 Work of Y. Listratov is supported by the Ministry of Science and Education of the Russian Federation (Grant 14.Z50.31.0042) and by the Russian Foundation for Basic Research (Grant NNIO 18-508-12005).

-Declaration of Interests.
-The authors report no conflict of interest.
+{\textbf{Declaration of Interests.}} The authors report no conflict of interest.